Thomas Henderson (American football): San Francisco 49ers

 On May 15, 1980, he was traded to the San Francisco 49ers in exchange for a fourth round draft choice (#91, Scott Pelluer).
 On September 19, he was waived after only playing one game.
 Henderson believed that 49ers coach Bill Walsh unloaded him because he suspected he was addicted to cocaine.

+Henderson made the decision to ask for help for his cocaine addiction from the San Francisco 49ers team doctor; "I’m sick, Doc, I got a problem with cocaine.
+It's eating my nose up.
+It is keeping my wife up, I can't sleep.
+I need some profesional help but I don't know where to go, I don't know what to do."
+He told the team physician.
+After his visit with the doctor, Henderson alleged that the head coach Bill Walsh stopped talking to him which he said was out of character for their relationship.

+Shortly afterward he and a 49ers team front office secretary were caught consuming cocaine while in a house set up with law enforcement surveillance and the secretary lost her job.
+The 49ers head coach talked to Henderson’s spouse who told the coach his drug history over the phone.
+As a result, Henderson was fired from the team.
+While eating breakfast on the morning of the next game 49ers director of player personnel John McVay called to let him know he was no longer wanted on the team and had been let go on waivers.
+Henderson was fired after asking the team doctor for help with his drug addiction.

 Houston Oilers

 On September 24, 1980, he signed as a free agent with the Houston Oilers.
 He appeared in only six games because of a hamstring injury and played in the Oilers' playoff loss to the Oakland Raiders.
 He was not re-signed after the season.

 Miami Dolphins

 In February 1981, he became one of the first football players to publicly admit to a drug problem, and with the help of the NFL, he signed himself into a drug rehabilitation program.
 On June 10, Henderson signed with the Miami Dolphins, but suffered what proved to be a career-ending neck injury in the final preseason game against the Kansas City Chiefs.
 On August 31, he was placed on the injured reserve list.
 He was not re-signed after the season.